Importing, exporting, and modifying routes

 10val waypoints = gpx.wayPoints.map { GeoPoint(it.latitude, it.longitude) }

-Then create a route, either by reconstructing it by using the track points in the imported geometry as supporting points, or by planning a new one that passes through the imported waypoints.
+Then, create a route either by reconstructing it using the track points from the imported geometry as supporting points, or by planning a new one that passes through the imported waypoints.

 This functionality produces a navigable route matched to the road network.
-This is not to be confused with the off-road navigation described in the OffRoadTomTomNavigationFactory page.
+It is not to be confused with the off-road navigation, described on the OffRoadTomTomNavigationFactory page.

 Exporting a route into a GPX file

-To export a route from the SDK, extract its legs as track segments as follows:
+To export a route from the SDK, extract its legs as track segments:

 1fun routeToGpx(